Kometa-Team/Kometa/docs/metadata/builders/letterboxd.md

 ## Letterboxd List

-Finds every movie in the Letterboxd List.
+Finds every movie in the Letterboxd List or [Letterboxd Films Search](https://letterboxd.com/films/).

-The expected input is a Letterboxd List URL.
+The expected input is a Letterboxd List URL or Letterboxd Film Search URL.
 Multiple values are supported as either a list or a comma-separated string.

 The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

+Using the `limit` filter attribute is recommended when using a Letterboxd Film Search as the number of results returned could be very large.

 ```yaml
 collections: